Alex-Lian/Alex-Lian.github.io/_pages/about.md

 I am generally interested in **Software Engineering**, **Machine Learning** and **System Reliability**.

+I am actively seeking a PhD position in SE/Sys/ML for 2024 fall.

 🙋 Feel free to send me an <a href="mailto:lian7@illinois.edu">email</a> if you are interested in my research.